 In the longer term, the alliance will aim to empower Yemeni communities to support themselves with sustainable programs focusing on rebuilding the health infrastructure and the capacity of Yemeni health workers.

 The crisis in Yemen has put tens of millions of women, children and men at risk.
 You can help.

-Project HOPE teams are at work in nearly 30 countries, responding to crises, helping people overcome diseases and empowering health workers with the training and tools they need to save more lives.
+Project HOPE teams are at work around the world, responding to crises, helping people overcome diseases and empowering health workers with the training and tools they need to save more lives.
 Your support helps send volunteers and provides health care professionals with medicines, supplies and training wherever the need is greatest.